Kayto/AT65C02/README.md

 # AT65C02

-**Latest News 29/05/2025**
+**Latest News 15/12/2025**

+**ATOS Software Released!** The main software suite for AT65C02 is now available in the Software_ATOS directory.
+ATOS (AT65C02 Operating System) provides a complete ROM-based monitor (SMON), interactive shell, trace/debugging commands, loadable program support, and integrated EhBASIC.
+The codebase has been extensively cleaned up and optimized with comprehensive documentation.
+This is now the recommended primary software for the AT65C02 platform.

+**Hardware ideas 29/05/2025**

 Picking up a few ideas for updates and improvements of the AT65C02.

 1. How useful is the modem?
 Will i ever get around to testing this and integrating code?
 My vote is swinging to remove it.
 Opportunity to tidy the layout to better group a pinout for onboard rom programming.
 2. I didn't add the possibility of using a MOS 6502!
 Looks like a simple jumper addition would allow this.
 3. The wireless UART doesnt have flow control - is there an alternative plug in wireless board that can provide this?
 4. The HEX board resistor values...[sigh]!

-**Latest News**
+**Previous News**

-* **Rev004 board - looking good and working well.
-Latest HEX board and decoder expansion board also tested working.
-Onboard Modem needs assembly, i might struggle for a while with code to test it.**
 * **Minor fixes/additions to PCB to address some of the issues (see below revisions section).**
 * **I am likely to pick up a futher revision 005 to address and consolidate some of the outstanding issues.**